Networking in Managed Kubernetes

 type: LoadBalancer

-After applying this manifest, your service will be assigned an IP address within the range 10.20.1.1 – 10.20.1.127 and will be accessible from your internal network connected to the cluster.
+After applying this manifest, your service will be assigned an IP address in the 10.20.1.1 – 10.20.1.127 range and will be accessible from your internal network connected to the cluster.

 Example: Exposing a service on the external network